https://www.deakin.edu.au/__data/assets/image/0010/591949/32236_lawintl-studies_hero.jpg

 Course structure

-To complete the Bachelor of Laws/Bachelor of International Studies, students must attain a total of 40 credit points consisting of 24 credit points from the Faculty of Business and Law and 16 credit points from the Faculty of Arts plus the compulsory 0-credit point unit, MAI010 Academic Integrity.
+To complete the Bachelor of Laws/Bachelor of International Studies, students must attain a total of 40 credit points consisting of 24 credit points from the Faculty of Business and Law and 16 credit points from the Faculty of Arts plus the compulsory 0-credit point unit, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 Compulsory 0-credit point unit (to be completed in first trimester of study):-